Silksofthesoul/vuex-masked-modules/README.md

 # vuex-masked-modules
 Plugin for working with Vuex.
-Allows to use localeStorage to store state.
-It is possible to "mask" data in the localStorage cell.
+Allows you to select the type of storage, localStorage or sessionStorage for storing state.
+It is possible to "mask" data in the storage cell.

 The plugin uses one storage key in which it stores masked data.
 DO NOT USE FOR STORING CONFIDENTIAL DATA.
-Just a disguise.
+Just a masking.

 Encryption keys are generated automatically, you cannot set the keys yourself.
 Perhaps it will be implemented in the next versions.
 Or maybe not.